quicwg/base-drafts/draft-ietf-quic-http.md

 A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
-A value of 2^62 - 1 indicates that the server can continue initiating pushes to complete outstanding requests, and the client can continue granting push credit as needed (see {{frame-max-push-id}}).
+A value of 2^62 - 1 indicates that the server can continue fulfilling pushes promised while fulfilling outstanding requests, and the client can continue granting push credit as needed (see
+{{frame-max-push-id}}).
 A smaller value indicates the client will reject pushes with Push IDs greater than or equal to this value.
 Like the server, the client MAY send subsequent GOAWAY frames so long as the specified Push ID is strictly smaller than all previously sent values.

 Once all accepted requests and pushes have been processed, the endpoint can permit the connection to become idle, or MAY initiate an immediate closure of